SoftUni-Internal/interactive-content/RO/07-Conditional-Statements-Advanced-Exercise/02-Problem.md

 - The second line of input reads the fuel in the tank in liters

 ## Output
+- If the fuel is other than the specified print "Invalid fuel!".
-If the fuel in the tank is more than or equal to 25 liters print:
+- Otherwise if the fuel in the tank is more than or equal to 25 liters print:
     - "You have enough \{type of fuel\}."
+    - Type of the fuel should be printed in lower case.
-Otherwise print:
+- Otherwise print:
     - "Fill your tank with \{type of fuel\}!".

-If a fuel other than the specified is introduced, "Invalid fuel!" shall be printed.
+    - Type of the fuel should be printed in lower case.

 ### Example